 Neck Injury Claims: The amounts of compensation you can claim for neck and cervical spine injuries in a UK accident

-Find out what the most common types of UK neck injury claims are with examples of how much compensation you can claim for minor to severe neck injuries – including whiplash, cracked vertebrae, disc damage and paralysis.
+Neck injury claims solicitor sets out what the most common types of claim for neck injuries are, with examples of how much compensation you can claim for minor to severe neck injuries – including whiplash, cracked vertebrae, disc damage and paralysis.

 What are common neck injury claims in the UK?